flarocca/react-redux-websocket/README.md

 # react-redux-websocket
-This example shows up how to implement a WebSocket client side using ReactJS and Redux
+This example shows up how to implement a client-side WebSocket using ReactJS and Redux